+The Supreme Court today said it would hear next week a plea challenging the Department of Telecommunication (DoT's) notification on mandatory linking of mobile numbers with Aadhaar.
 The matter came up for hearing before a bench of Justices A K Sikri and Ashok Bhushan and the counsel appearing for the petitioner sought adjournment on the ground that senior lawyer K T S Tulsi, who would argue the case, was not available.
-The matter was then fixed for hearing on November 13.